nf-core/rnaseq/README.md

 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/rnaseq/output).

+This pipeline assigns the RNA/cDNA reads to genes in the genome, counts the number of reads per gene and normalizes the data.
+It does not compare the samples or assign P values to individual genes.
+For downstream analyses, the output files can be analysed directly in statistics environments like [R](https://www.r-project.org/) or [Julia](https://julialang.org/), or be forwarded to another workflow of Nextflow to determine transcripts with [differential abundance](https://github.com/nf-core/differentialabundance/).

 ## Online videos

 A short talk about the history, current status and functionality on offer in this pipeline was given by Harshil Patel ([@drpatelh](https://github.com/drpatelh)) on [8th February 2022](https://nf-co.re/events/2022/bytesize-32-nf-core-rnaseq) as part of the nf-core/bytesize series.